JonathanC13/python_ref/Structures/ok.md

     Cons
-    - A system call from one thread may block all the threads in the process
+    - A system call from one thread may block all the threads in the process a system call is the programmatic way in which a computer program requests a service from the kernel of the operating system it is executed on.
+A system call is a way for programs to interact with the operating system.

+      Services Provided by System Calls :
+        Process creation and management
+        Main memory management
+        File Access, Directory and File system management Device handling(I/O)
+        Protection
+        Networking, etc.

     **Kernel Level threads**
     Pros